-COMMUNITY ENERGY AND WATER RESILIENCE INSTALLATIONS PROGRAM TOTAL \$436,000,000 ADMINISTERING ENTITY DEPARTMENT OF ECONOMIC DEVELOPMENT AND COMMERCE NATIONAL OBJECTIVE LMI, UN MAX AWARD VARIABLE START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO
+COMMUNITY ENERGY AND WATER RESILIENCE INSTALLATIONS PROGRAM PROGRAM TOTAL \$300,000,000 ADMINISTERING ENTITY PRDOH /DDEC NATIONAL OBJECTIVE LMI, UN MAX AWARD VARIABLE START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO

-The hurricanes caused widespread, prolonged power outages and water security challenges across the island, leaving thousands of residents vulnerable to life-threatening conditions for months.
-As the repair and hardening of the island's electrical grid will take years to achieve, short, medium, and long-term solutions are needed.
+The hurricanes caused widespread, prolonged power outages and water security challenges across the Island, leaving thousands of residents vulnerable to life-threatening conditions for months.
+As the repair and hardening of the Island's electrical grid will take years to achieve, short, medium, and long-term solutions are needed.
 Similarly, as potable water supply challenges are being addressed, solutions at the household or community scale can provide multiple benefits.
-The power grid suffered massive hurricane damage and remains fragile, and while the majority of the island's population has had power restored, communities remain vulnerable to intermittent power outages.
-The entire island suffered an outage as recently as April 18 - 19, 2018.
+The power grid suffered massive hurricane damage and remains fragile, and while the majority of the Island's population has had power restored, communities remain vulnerable to intermittent power outages.
+The entire Island suffered another outage on April 18 - 19, 2018.

-The Community Energy and Water Resilience Installations program aligns with the following courses of action from Puerto Rico's Recovery Plan: CPCB 4 and WTR 3.
+The Community Energy and Water Resilience Installations Program aligns with the following courses of action from Puerto Rico's Recovery Plan: CPCB 4 and WTR 3.

-Housing Construction, Acquisition, Green Building Standards (Section 105(a)(4) of HCDA) and Section 105(a) (15); Public Facilities and Public Service - 24 CFR Part 570.201
+Housing Construction, Acquisition, Green Building Standards (Section 105(a)(4) of HCDA) and Section 105(a) (15); Public Facilities and Public Service - 24 C.F.R. § 570.201.
+138